-Water shoes are designed in a variety of styles and made with different materials, and choosing from this wide array can be a daunting task.
-The first question you have to ask is for what activity you’re going to use your water shoes.
+Water shoes are designed in a variety of styles and made with different materials.
+Choosing from this wide array can be a daunting task.
+The first question you have to ask is: for what activity are you going to use your water shoes?

 Water shoes protect the feet from getting waterlogged and blistered.
 Some shoes have built-in drainage holes to make water and moisture flow out from the shoe faster.
-On the other, some are designed to make it easier to remove and put on.
-Also, with their superior grip on slippery surfaces, they help prevent accidents and falls.
-Ultimately, these shoes suit you best if you live an actively wet and wild lifestyle.
+Some are designed to be easy to remove and put on.
+And with their superior grip on slippery surfaces, they help prevent accidents and falls.
+Ultimately, these shoes suit you best if you live an active (and wet!) lifestyle.

 Every water shoe is made different and suited for a different purpose.
 Water shoes can be categorized based on the activity they’re going to be used for.
 This categorization is helpful since you won’t have to follow a complicated scheme in choosing your next pair of water shoes.